GoGetaway-io/documentation-api/v4/PAYMENT_INFO.md

 - PAYMENT_CANCELED - Payment has been canceled
 - PAYMENT_SUCCESSFUL - Payment was successful
 - PAYMENT_UNDEFINED - Unidentified error
+- TIME_EXPIRED - Payment was not paid within the allotted time.

 ### List of currencies and supported payment methods
 * RUB - ALFA, RAIFFEISENBANK, VTB, SBERBANK, OTKRITIE, MKB, TINKOFF